-3.B.15 For Emission Points AA-014 through AA-017, the permittee shall comply with the applicable emission standards by purchasing, installing, operating, and maintaining the engines certified to meet the emission standards.
-The permittee shall operate and maintain the engines in accordance with the manufacturer's emission-related written instructions and can only change the emission-related settings that are permitted by the manufacturer.
+3.B.13 For Emission Points AA-003, AA-005, and AA-006, the permittee shall comply with the applicable emission standards by purchasing, installing, operating, and maintaining engines certified to meet the emission standards and by installing a non-resettable hour meter on each engine, if one is not already installed.
+The permittee shall operate and maintain the engines in accordance with the manufacturer's emission-related written instructions, only change the emission-related settings that are permitted by the manufacturer, and meet the requirements of 40 CFR 1068, as applicable.

-(Ref.: 40 CFR 60.4211(a)(1)-(3) and (c), Subpart IIII)
+(Ref.: 40 CFR 60.4209(a) and 60.4211(a)(1)-(3) and (c), Subpart IIII)